On some Grothendieck expansions: Introduction

 be the sets of involutions in $S_n$ and $S_\infty$.
 For $z \in I_n$ define

 Results in \cite{MP2020} identify an equivariant $K$-theory class

 Similar to $\fkG_w$, the \defn{orthogonal Grothendieck polynomial} $\fkGO_z$ is formed from $[\MX^\O_z]$ by substituting $a_i \mapsto 1+\beta x_i$ for all $i $ and dividing by $(-\beta)^{\codim(\MX^\O_z)}$.
-These polynomials were introduced in \cite{WyserYong} with a slightly different geometric interpretation, as $K$-theory representatives for the orbit closures of the orthogonal group acting on the complete flag variety.
+These polynomials have another geometric interpretation \cite[Thm.~2.19]{MP2020} as $K$-theory representatives for the orbit closures of the orthogonal group acting on the complete flag variety.